 8. Start with easy questions first

-Whichever section you attempt first (Biology is preferred mostly), always solve easier question first.
+Whichever section you attempt first (Biology is preferred mostly for NEET), always solve easier questions first.
 It will give you confidence to solve difficult questions later.
 If you go blank while seeing the question, skip the question and continue the paper.